DanyalITMO/nginx_hash_calculate_module/README.md

 ## TODO

- 1. Add an argument to the `hello_world` directive specifying the language.
+ 1. Add an argument to the `hash_calculator` directive specifying the language.
 For example:

     * en: hello world